Radiation Therapy Side Effects: Diarrhea

-If you experience these symptoms, it is a good idea to:
+If you have these symptoms, it is a good idea to:

-- Tell your nurse or doctor if you have diarrhea more than two or three times per day or if you notice mucus or blood when you have a bowel movement.
-Your health care provider may prescribe medication for you.
+- Tell your nurse or doctor if you have diarrhea more than two or three times a day or if you notice mucus or blood when you have a bowel movement.
+Your healthcare provider may prescribe medication for you.

-- Drink at least six 8-ounce glasses of fluids per day.
+- Drink at least six 8-ounce glasses of fluids a day.
 (Choose pulpless fruit juices, broths or flat sodas).